keindev/tasktree/README.md

 #### warn(\[text\])

-Add warning message, which will be displayed under the task header.
-Returns self object.
+Adds a warning message, to be displayed under the task title.
+Returns [self-object](#task).

 ##### text